bnprks/BPCells/README.md

 You will also need a C/C++ compiler either gcc >=8.0 (>=9.1 recommended), or clang >= 7.0 (>= 9.0 recommended).
 This corresponds to versions from late-2018 and newer.
 Older versions may work in some cases so long as they have basic C++17 support, but they are not officially supported.

+For Mac and Windows users having trouble installing from github, check our [R-universe](https://bnprks.r-universe.dev/BPCells) page for instructions to install pre-built binary packages.
+These binary packages automatically track the latest github main branch.

+For github-based installs, here are some more detailed instructions for obtaining the necessary installation dependencies on each operating system:

 ### Linux
 Obtaining the HDF5 dependency is usually pretty straightforward on Linux